jbrjake/caturlog/README.md

 Then the VC will send it the omnibar text, and request bindings of the tableview to the arranged objects and the image view to the selected object.

 A gap here, for now, is that the omnibar text is not bound to the view model, but rather uses more of a delegate pattern.
+But why can't this be handled by bindings as well?
+Bind all the things!

+First, set up two new arraycontrollers in the VM for the tags and urls.
+Then, bind them to the tokenfield objects, with two different transformers to extract either tags or urls. finally, bind the items array controller's predicate to those, with a transformer to convert them into a query string.
+But how to recombine the signals from both controllers? or should their just be a single tagandurl array controller, that splits out the predicate based on both? of course, this will have to be bound to something else to handle downloading urls not already in the db, and associating tags with any urls entered at the same time...the tag part can wait until 0.3 though.

 Image Downloading
 -----------------